stormpath/stormpath-laravel/docs/social_login.rst

 uses ``http://localhost:8000`` for this.
 Once you fill in the field, Click on ``Add``

 Next you will need to tell LinkedIn that you need email address from your users.
-To do this, find the section on the same page called ``Default Applicaiton Permissions`` and make sure ``r_emailaddress`` is selected.
+To do this, find the section on the same page called ``Default Application Permissions`` and make sure ``r_emailaddress`` is selected.

 Lastly, click the "Save" button at the bottom to save the changes.